atharvasharma/Entry-Management-Application/README.md

 e.
 Send sms and email to host. <br>

 ### 4\. "http://localhost:4000/checkout" Visitor can check-out here
 This page is used for the visitor to check-out.
-He will have to provide his email id to checkout from the application.
+He will have to confirm his email id to checkout from the application.
 After checking-out he will recieve an email, giving the details of his visit with the office address as provided in the .env file.

 The page looks like: